vanetten/igv-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to the application's Gemfile:

 ```ruby
 gem 'igv-rails'